The Board of Directors

 - review significant risks and unusual business events

 - prepare a proposal for the AGM on the nomination of external auditors and their compensation

 - evaluate the external auditors’ independence, assess the audit plan and examine the audit reports

-- In addition to its regular agenda items, the committee focused on management of project risks and follow-up of changes in the external and internal audit.
+- In addition to its regular agenda items, the committee focused on monitoring of the project and delivery management.